trajtracker/trajtracker/docs/source/index.rst

 trajtracker.events
 ------------------

 This set of classes allows defining the flow of a trial by using events.

-Check out :doc:`this overview <events/events_overview>`.
+Before looking at specific classes, check out :doc:`this overview <events/events_overview>`.

 **Classes:**